SQL SELF JOIN: A Simple Way to JOIN Data in SQL

 Examples and Format of SELF JOIN

 A self-join can be an inner join or an outer join.
-A table is joined to itself based upon a field or combination of fields that have duplicate data in different records.
-The data-type of the inter-related columns must be of the same type or needs to cast them in same type.
+A table joins to itself based upon a field or combination of fields that have duplicate data in different records.
+The data type of the interrelated columns must be of the same type or need to cast them in the same type.

 To write the query, select from the same table listed twice with different aliases, set up the comparison, and eliminate cases where a particular value would be equal to itself.
 You can use a self-join to simplify nested SQL queries where the inner and outer queries reference the same table.
 These joins allow you to retrieve related records from the same table.

 Let us take an example where we use SELF JOIN to match an employee’s name against the Supervisor or Manager’s name.
-The employees table is shown below:
+The employee table is below: